 While almost all of these can be mitigated to large degree through various practices, shielding materials and other changes to the home, there is one type that is insidious and extremely difficult to mitigate against, making it not cost effective to attempt.
 Avoidance is the best strategy.
 This aspect of EMF is specifically called Exterior-sourced Magnetic Fields.
 Before purchasing a new home, consider the following magnetic field guidelines.

-These are generated by overhead high voltage power lines (Transmission Lines and Neighborhood Distribution Lines).
-It is not typically possible to visibly determine the likely strength of the magnetic fields from such as source and, as such, an accurate gaussmeter must be used (a cost-effectively accurate gaussmeter is the Tenmars TM-192).
+These are generated by overhead high voltage power lines (transmission lines and neighborhood distribution lines).
+It is not typically possible to visibly determine the strength of the magnetic fields from such as source.
+An accurate gaussmeter must be used (a cost-effectively accurate gaussmeter is the Tenmars TM-192).

 Magnetic Fields from Transmission Lines

 These power lines are used to power cities and are typically between 250,000 and 750,000 Volts.
 They are capable of carrying the cumulative amperage of an entire city or large sections of very large cities.
 Depending on the time of the day, the current draw from a city can be very large, and while the high voltage diminishes the amperage, the associated magnetic fields can cast out over a large area because the “Hot” and “Neutral” conductors of the transmission lines are 15 feet or more apart.
 The further the conductors are apart, the larger area over which the magnetic fields will cast out.
 If there is very little amperage, such as with a transmission line which is feeding a small town or a small section of town, the magnetic fields will be very minimal even with the large distance between the conductors.